d3rp/clima/README.md

 ## Post init hook

+There's two ways to define a post_init hook depending if it is done in the `Schema` subclass or the `Cli` definition.

 ### Cli.post_init()

 In some occasions it's useful to deduce specific defaults from the given parameters e.g. in a cross platform build allowing